A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: A Unified Construction of MTM Algorithms

 and

 where $\rho$ is a tuning parameter.
-Both scaling functions satisfy the symmetry condition, regardless of the form of the proposal distribution.
-If $T(\mathbf y_m|\mathbf x)$ is a symmetric proposal, then the weight function corresponding to Equation \ref{eqn:proportional weight P1} simplifies to $u_m(\mathbf y_m,\mathbf x)=\pi(\mathbf y_m)$.
-Since in this case candidate $m$ is selected with probability proportional to its density under the target distribution, this is called the ``proportional'' weight function.
-In Equation \ref{eqn:importance weight P1}, if $\rho=1$ then the weight simplifies to $u_m(\mathbf y_m,\mathbf x)$.
-This is called the ``importance'' weight function since sampling from candidates with weights of this form is analogous to importance sampling.
-A fourth version of the scaling parameter is
+Both functions satisfy the symmetry condition, regardless of the form of the proposal distribution.
+If the proposal distribution $T_m$ is symmetric, the weight function corresponding to Equation \ref{eqn:proportional weight P1} simplifies to $u_m(\mathbf y_m,\mathbf x)=\pi(\mathbf y_m)$.
+In this case, candidate $m$ is selected with probability proportional to its target density, hence the term ``proportional'' weight.
+Similarly, if $\rho=1$ in Equation \ref{eqn:importance weight P1} and the proposal is symmetric, the weight simplifies to $\pi(\mathbf y_m)/T_m(\mathbf y_m|\mathbf x)$, drawing an analogy to importance sampling.